zanonnicola/llfk/src/pages/en/holidays/index.md

   26th.
 For more information and to enrol your child(ren), please contact us on hello@lopenlab.com.
 ---
-We have a dedicated holiday programme full of fun and creative things to do for kids to spend their break, while becoming more familiar with English.
+We have a dedicated holiday programme full of fun and creative things to do, while practising English

 Our workshops are open to children from 3 onwards.
 They take place on a weekly basis, from Monday to Friday, either in the morning, from 9am to 12pm, or in the afternoon one, from 2pm to 5pm.